-Employees in Wisconsin are protected from employment discrimination and retaliation in the workplace by both state and federal laws.
-In Wisconsin, the state law is the Wisconsin Fair Employment Act (WFEA).
+Employees are protected from employment discrimination and retaliation in the workplace by both state and federal laws.
 Under federal law, employees are protected under Title VII of the Civil Rights Act of 1964, as amended.
 Generally this federal law is simply referred to as Title VII or the Civil Rights Act.

-There are 2 forms of retaliation prohibited by the WFEA and Title VII:
+There are two forms of retaliation prohibited by Title VII:

 - Retaliation based on participating in a trial or investigation